Imtiaz3612/osproject/README.md

 Wikipedia

 ## 6.Acknowledgement
-We would like to thank Mam Sumaiyah faculty of FAST NUCES karachi (https://pk.linkedin.com/in/sumaiyahzahid) , for assigning this project to us.
+We would like to thank Ma'am Sumaiyah faculty of FAST NUCES karachi (https://pk.linkedin.com/in/sumaiyahzahid) , for assigning this project to us.
 It was because of her lectures and guidance that we are able to complete this project.